Monday Note’s Jean-Louis Gassée writes about the death of Windows Phone:

 Today’s Android phones have improved on all these things.
 Yet at the time Windows Phone was first introduced, it was streets ahead.

 Never mind that many of those apps were worthless one-trick ponies.
-There was a lack of choice, there was a feeling Windows Phone was becoming a forgotten backwater.
+There was a lack of choice, there was a feeling the operating system, was becoming a forgotten backwater.

 In his post, Gassée takes his time getting to the nub of how Windows Phone became a backwater.
 He writes: